Walks Around Whitby

 >>>>

 The gentle climb out of Sandsend is along the footway.
 The road initially runs adjacent to the old railway line, before veering inland.
 At Raithwaite a short diversion is possible to get surprisingly close to what was Newholm Viaduct.
-The line now cuts through a golf links and on private land, so a return to the footway it is!
+The line now cuts through a golf links and on private land, so a return to the footway it is! (there is some interesting evidence on the club’s ‘overflow’ car park, but permission is required to access).

 A temporary rest bite from the traffic, comes courtesy of The Cleveland Way as we literally descend to sea level.